 The next time someone is unkind, ask them to explain what is really bothering them.
 If you succeed, the understanding that flows is like a true gift.
 You will have helped increase the sense of connectedness and good feelings, and taken one more step in learning to contain your own conflicting emotions.
 Most of us feel we cannot hold or contain our own emotions when we are upset; we feel we will blow apart if they get too stirred.
 Learning to just be with another who disagrees with us, strengthens our ability to stay clear in the midst of upset and to really get a sense of our own inner spaciousness and spirituality.
 It doesn't always work — but the goal is progress not perfection, and it's worth the effort.

 How do we foster true community?
 Not by denying our differences, hiding behind them, ignoring them, nor respecting them from afar.
 Perhaps we can start by understanding them and by redefining community as the inner connections, rather than the outer ones, the community of the heart where unity is more truly perceived and no one is excluded.
 This is where we can begin to answer the age-old question about the responsibility we have towards our community: "Am I my brother's keeper?" — with the response, "my brother and I are one."

-(Reprinted from Sunrise magazine, December 1993/January 1994; © copyright Theosophical University Press)
+(From Sunrise magazine, December 1993/January 1994; © copyright Theosophical University Press)